atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial5.md

 ```

 The difference shows 9 types of devices.
-Let's choose 2 for this exemple
+Let's choose 2 for these examples

 - vetha317d1e
 - eno0